openstack-archive/sahara/doc/source/userdoc/cdh_plugin.rst

   + Cluster can contain at most one impala statestore.
   + Cluster can't contain impala catalogserver without impala statestore, at least one impalad service, at least one datanode, and metastore.
+  + If using Imapala, the daemons must be installed on every datanode.